Cairns evening rainforest tours with Wait-A-While Rainforest Tours

 Today I’ll see a rare Australian mammal, eat schnitzel in a Swiss-Italian chalet, run around a cow paddock whisper-shouting ‘bubbles!’ and get up close and very personal with a green ant’s, err, rear end — none of which I can even remotely foresee, but all of which constitutes a regular day at the office for my host Paul McLellan.

 I’m heading out on a Rainforest Spotlighting Tour with Cairns-based Wait-A-While Rainforest Tours and the 2pm start is a welcome relief from the usual un-holiday-like early starts of a full-day tour.
 However, we’re still going to squeeze in a full day as we’re not expected back until 10.30pm.

 These Cairns evening rainforest tours with Wait-A-While are the only ones that venture into the rainforest after dark, and with 80% of our Aussie wildlife enjoying some pretty vigorous nocturnal activity, I’m excited about what’s to come.
 Our guide Paul is bang on time to pick me up and we make a couple more stops to pick up the rest of our small party of eight.
 The minibus evolves into a microcosm of nations, with Dutch, American, Japanese, and my companion and I the token Aussies of the group.

 My slight surprise that this tour is led by an expat Brit is dispelled within 30 seconds of meeting Paul, whose passion for all things Australian is backed by a 20-year exploration of the country.
 He has a wonderfully warm personality and an encyclopedic knowledge of, well, pretty much everything!

-The bio-diverse North Queensland region is home to the highest density of wildlife in Australia and one of the highest in the world, and Paul explains we’ll be travelling through a number of different habitats.
+The bio-diverse North Queensland region is home to the highest density of wildlife in Australia (and one of the highest densities in the world), and Paul explains that we’ll be travelling through a number of contrasting habitats.